Createdd/Writing/2018/articles/MLIntroP1.md

 It returns the probability for the output being 1.

-### Cost function
+### Adapted cost function and gradient descent

-Due to the use of the sigmoid function the cost function has to be adapted accordingly.
+Due to the use of the sigmoid function the cost function has to be adapted accordingly by using the logarithm.
+Since the goal now is not to minimize the distance from a predicted value, but rather to minimize the distance between the output by the hypothesis and y (0 or 1).

 ![costFLogReg](../assets/mlIntro/costFLogReg.png)